CodeYourFuture/syllabus-archive/js-core-2/week-2/lesson.md

 > 3. View your changes by
 >    * using [vscode-live-server](https://github.com/ritwickdey/vscode-live-server) plugin to get live updates of your changes.
 >        * Install the plugin
->       * Right click on `index.html` and select "Open with Live Server
+>       * Right click on `index.html` and select "Open with Live Server"
->     * or just open the `index.html` on your browser and refresh every time you > change your code
+>     * or just open the `index.html` on your browser and refresh every time you change your code
 > ---